The Home I’m Buying Didn’t Appraise: Now What?

 This is one reason buyers should understand their financing and appraisal terms before making an offer, especially in markets where bidding wars or fast-moving prices can create appraisal gaps.

-- Homes receive multiple offers and sell above recent comparable sales
+- Homes receiving multiple offers and selling above recent comparable sales

-- Market conditions are shifting, and pricing is adjusting
+- Market conditions shifting while pricing is still adjusting

-- Unique property features are difficult to value with standard comps
+- Unique property features that are difficult to value with standard comps

-- Improvements or lot characteristics are not fully reflected in nearby recent sales
+- Improvements or lot characteristics not fully reflected in nearby recent sales

-This is why accurate pricing from the beginning matters so much, especially for sellers who want to avoid delays, renegotiation, or a failed transaction.
-If you’re preparing to sell, you can start by getting an estimate of your property’s value on the What’s My Home Worth page or review guidance on pricing strategies within the Wellington market.
+Accurate pricing from the beginning matters, especially for sellers who want to avoid delays, renegotiation, or a failed transaction.
+If you are preparing to sell, you can start by getting an estimate of your property’s value on the What’s My Home Worth page.

 How Buyers and Sellers Can Reduce the Risk of Appraisal Problems